Blog

 Worst speaker of the day.

-- His opening idea was of a buy buspar in the uk 6th grade boy dreaming of a job and his future family.
+– His opening idea was of a 6th grade boy dreaming of a job and his future family.
 I don’t know any 6th grade boys who think about things like that.
 Do you?

 - His voice pattern was tedious.
 He took a breath after every 3 words.
 I’m exaggerating.
 Sometimes he said 5 words before taking another breath.